00b/luadns-ddnsupdater/README.md

 # luadns-ddnsupdater

-I wanted a hands off to update my luadns.com DNS records, but didn't want to install 3rd party libraries or use their git integration and they don't support updating via a specialy formatted URL like many DDNS providers (because they are not that type of provider).
+I wanted a hands off way(automated) to update my luadns.com DNS records, but didn't want to install 3rd party libraries or use their git integration and they don't support updating via a specialy formatted URL like many DDNS providers (because they are not that type of provider).

 update the following values in the script to match your account, api_key, zone, hostname and trarget type.